Plates: the final frontier.

 Commander Chakotay on Star Trek: Voyager is identified as a vegetarian on screen, suggesting that in the 24th century, there are still people who intentionally avoid meat, though the writers seem to have been not entirely consistent about Chakotay’s eating habits.
 Another member of the Voyager crew, the Vulcan security officer Tuvok, doesn’t actually eat a meal of (very much non-replicated) eggs in “Flasback”, before it gets destroyed in a kitchen accident, but he also doesn’t overtly refuse the meal after it is identified by the cook, Neelix, to be eggs; I like to think of this as another oversight by the writers, but it’s possible that (some?)
 Vulcans may be lacto-ovo vegetarians.

-As for what people eat outside of the Federation, we know that Bajorans eat their food while it’s still alive and moving (extreme raw food diet?), though an actor who plays a Klingon on TV is vegan these days, even if he’s a little bit confused about what vegans don’t eat.
+As for what people eat outside of the Federation, we know that Bajorans eat some kind of wrap – what’s inside it is never mentioned on screen, so might as well make it vegan, Klingons like to eat their food while it’s still alive and moving (extreme raw food diet?), though an actor who plays a Klingon on TV is vegan these days, even if he’s a little bit confused about what vegans don’t eat.